IlyaOrson/CyberDreamcatcher/README.md

 We use [pixi](https://github.com/prefix-dev/pixi) to setup a reproducible environment with predefined tasks.
 If you would like to use other project management tool, the list of dependencies and tasks are available in [pixi.toml](pixi.toml).

-Clone this repo recursevely to clone the CybORG v2.1 simulator and Cage 2 reference submissions as submodules.
+Clone this repo recursively to clone the CybORG v2.1 simulator and Cage 2 reference submissions as submodules.

 ```bash
 git clone https://github.com/IlyaOrson/CyberDreamcatcher.git --recurse-submodules -j4